 Welcome

-My name is Simon Schatz and I'm from Vienna / Austria.
+My name is Simon Schatz.
 I'm a hobby aviation illustrator and historian.
 In 2002 my first aircraft profile, a Focke Wulf Fw 190 A-8, was published in an aviation book.
 Since then many more of my color profiles were published around the globe.
 Here I want to show you a small selection of these color profiles.
 Hope you enjoy the visit.
 I would appreciate getting comments and critiques regarding my artwork.
 Please use the comments buttons below the posts, or just write me an email: simon_der_flieger (at) yahoo (dot) de

 Important note: